stackbit-projects/ultra-primrose-9dd8f/content/posts/numpy-and-pandas-numerical-data-types.md

 I’m still not sure why calculating mean resulted in nan instead of Inf, but my point still not change that using the wrong data type could led you to wrong result.

 ## Speed
+I will conduct several experiment to see the effect of changing datatype.
+Could it increase the speed?
+In theory, more precise data type lead to slower calculation time.